 "As a UC Master Food Preserver, I can stay up-to-date on the latest food preserving methods and issues in food safety."

-Once accepted into the UCCE Master Food Preserver Program of Solano County, applicants will receive more than 50 hours of training over the course of 16 weeks from University of California division of Agriculture and Natural Resources.
+Once accepted into the Certification Course to become a UCCE Master Food Preserver Program of Solano & Yolo Counties, applicants will receive more than 50 hours of training over the course of 16 weeks from University of California division of Agriculture and Natural Resources.

 Training topics include: